Human Rights

 ExxonMobil -Villagers of Aceh Litigation

-Doe, Aceh, Indonesia v.
+John Doe I v.
 ExxonMobil Corporation (D.D.C.): Cohen Milstein represented eleven villagers from Aceh, Indonesia, who alleged that they or their relatives endured horrific human rights abuses, including murder, torture, sexual violence, and kidnapping, at the hands of Indonesian soldiers contracted by ExxonMobil to guard its oil operations in the region.
-On May 15, 2023, a week before a jury trial was to start and after 20 years of litigation, the case settled.
-Although the case was litigated in U.S. federal court, Indonesian law applied to Plaintiffs’ claims and was applied by the Court.
+On May 15, 2023, a week before a jury trial was to start and after 22 years of litigation, the case settled.
+Although the case was litigated in U.S. federal court, Indonesian law applied to Plaintiffs’ claims and was applied by the court.
 The case set numerous legal precedents during its 20-year history, during which it saw two trips to the D.C.
 Circuit Court of Appeals (decided January 2007 and July 2011) and one to the Supreme Court (certiorari was denied in 2008).
 Each time, novel issues of foreign policy impact, extraterritorial jurisdiction, and choice of law were briefed and considered by the Court of Appeals.
-In August 2022, months before trial, the Court largely denied ExxonMobil’s motion for summary judgment, finding most of its arguments “entirely meritless.”
+In August 2022, months before trial, the district court largely denied ExxonMobil’s motion for summary judgment, finding most of its arguments “entirely meritless.”
+Cohen Milstein and co-counsel were awarded the 2024 Public Justice Trial Lawyer of the Year Award for the successful resolution of this case.

 Paul Rusesabagina, et al. v.
 The Republic of Rwanda, et al.

 Paul Rusesabagina, et al. v.
-The Republic of Rwanda, et al. (D.D.C.): U.S. Presidential Medal of Freedom winner Paul Rusesabagina and his family against the Republic of Rwanda, the President of Rwanda and other members of the government for allegedly kidnapping Paul and taking him back to Rwanda, where he was imprisoned, tortured and subjected to a sham trial.
-Mr. Rusesabagina is perhaps best known for saving thousands of lives during the Rwandan genocide in 1994, a story that inspired the Academy-Award-nominated film, Hotel Rwanda.
+The Republic of Rwanda, et al. (D.D.C.): Cohen Milstein represented U.S. Presidential Medal of Freedom winner Paul Rusesabagina and his family against the Republic of Rwanda, the President of Rwanda and other members of the government for allegedly kidnapping Mr. Rusesabagina and taking him back to Rwanda, where he was imprisoned, tortured and subjected to a sham trial.
+Mr. Rusesabagina is perhaps best known for saving thousands of lives during the Rwandan genocide in 1994, a story that inspired the Academy Award-nominated film, Hotel Rwanda.
 On March 16, 2023, the court held that three Rwandan officials must face plaintiffs’ claims.
-A week later, after negotiations with the White House, Rwanda released Paul and, after two-and-a-half years in captivity, he returned home to the United States.
+A week later, after negotiations with the White House, Rwanda released Mr. Rusesabagina and, after two-and-a-half years in captivity, he returned home to the United States.